RayanBassetti/data-2020/README.md

 - Objectif post :
     - Can't create multiple objectifs for a client

+# What I would have done under other circumstances :
+- Given more time :
+    - Dynamically created the tasks for the planning
+    - Created the filter for the clients list
+    - Created the Messagerie page

+- Given another go at the project :
+    - More discussions with my designers, and especially making sure that certains functionnalities were not green lighted
+    - Would have started the project with fake static data, worked on the front, and then worked on the back to make the data dynamic.

 ### GROUPE 14 : BASSETTI - COLLIGNON - BOUSSAID - MISBACH

 The front-end of this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).